-Orchids have tough leaves and roots.
-While the majority of orchids are not poisonous to dogs or cats, they could still choke on the orchid parts.
+Orchids have tough leaves and orchid roots.
+While the majority of orchids are not poisonous to cats or dogs, your pet could still choke on the orchid parts.

 What Happens if Your Pet or Child Eats Part of Your Orchid?

 However, there are still other problems that may arise if your pet or young child accidentally ingests or tries to ingest part of your orchid plant.
-With the exception of the blooms, most other orchid parts are not edible or suitable for consumption.
+With the exception of the orchid flowers, most other orchid parts are not edible or suitable for consumption.